Saving THE CHAMBER OF COMMERCE BUILDING

 The Issue

-The Portland Museum of Art has requested the former Chamber of Commerce Building (also known as the former Children’s Museum located at 142 Free Street) be reclassified as a “non-contributing” structure in the Congress Street Historic District.
-If approved by the City Council, reclassification would allow the PMA to demolish the building as a part of its major expansion plan.
+The Portland Museum of Art requested the former Chamber of Commerce Building (also known as the former Children’s Museum located at 142 Free Street) be reclassified as a “non-contributing” structure in the Congress Street Historic District.
+Despite Historic Preservation Board and Planning Board support for maintaining the historic building as contributing, the City Council, reclassified the building, which would allow the PMA to demolish the building as a part of its major expansion plan.

 The Congress Street Historic District was created in 2009, ten years before the PMA purchased the building at 142 Free Street.
 The building was classified as a “contributing structure” within the district after a thorough review of all buildings in the district, using the standards set out in Portland’s Historic Preservation Ordinance.

-On November 1, the Portland Historic Preservation Board reaffirmed that the building meets the criteria for a contributing structure in the Congress Street Historic District.
-(Thank you to everyone who spoke, wrote, or emailed in support of the building’s preservation.
+Thank you to everyone who spoke, wrote, or emailed in support of the building’s preservation.
 The public support against reclassification was overwhelming.
-Your participation made a difference!)

 Our Position